 In addition to the above residence requirements, which concern where the applicant has his or her principal dwelling place, the applicant must also be physically present in the U.S. for half of the 5 years (in other words, they must be present 913 days out of the 5 years) before applying for naturalization.

 Most applicants must demonstrate a basic ability to speak, read, and write English.
 This means being able to understand and answer questions in English at the naturalization interview.
 Those questions concern the applicant‘s eligibility to naturalize.
 The examiner must rephrase those questions into simple English if necessary.
 The interview will also include simple tests of the applicant‘s ability to read and write in English.
 The applicant will need to read one sentence and write one sentence.
-The sentences will be composed from a fixed vocabulary list that the applicant can study in advance.
+The reading vocabulary is at reading vocabulary list and the writing vocabulary is at writing vocabulary list.
 Many school districts offer adult education classes to help naturalization applicants prepare for the tests.

 Some applicants do not need to take the English examination.
 An applicant is exempt from the English literacy requirement if he or she is at least 50 years old and has held lawful permanent resident status for at least 20 years (50/20 rule) or if he or she is at least 55 years old and has held lawful permanent resident status for at least 15 years (55/15 rule).
 An applicant also is not required to learn or demonstrate English literacy if he or she has a medically certifiable disability that prevents doing so (see the N-648 discussion below).